X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain01starting.md

 ![Blank Screen](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA01Starting01.png?raw=true)

-After each chapter I will suggest some short exercises, so you practice what you’ve learned in the chapter.
-After the exercise, the whole code of the chapter is listed, with the changes of the current chapter highlighted.
-I have stripped away all the comments, so it looks a bit more compact.
+After each chapter I will suggest some short exercises, so you practice what you have learned in the chapter.
+After the exercise, the whole code of the chapter is listed.
-Also, the code surrounding the SpriteBatch has been removed as it is used only to render 2D graphics and we will not need is for this 3D series.
+As we are focusing purely on 3D for this tutorial, the code surrounding the SpriteBatch has been removed as it is used only to render 2D graphics and we will not need it.

 > **Important:** When you copy-paste the code into your Game.cs file, make sure you change the name of the **namespace** in your Program.cs file to **Series3D1**.
 The namespace by default is the same as the name you specified when creating the new project, so in my case it is Series3D1.
 You can find the namespace immediately below the using-block at the top of the code file.